-APRS and Mic-Encoder are trademarks of Bob Bruninga, WB4APR.
-Parties interested in commercial developments and commercial sales of the MIC-E both within and outside of the amateur community should contact Clement Engineering. http://www.agrelo.com/clement.html.
+The Mic-E protocol was developed by Bob Bruninga, WB4APR, and Clement Engineering who retain all proprietary rights for its design, use, and sale.
 It is published here to document the TAPR product and to allow amateur experimentation.
-This ownership does not intend to restrict individual amateur designs and construction, but it does require that all commercial developments and commercial sales both within and outside of the amateur community must license the trademarks from Bob Bruninga and Clement Engineering who welcome such applications.
+This ownership does not intend to restrict individual amateur designs and construction, but it does require that all commercial developments and commercial sales both within and outside of the amateur community must be licensed from Bob Bruninga and Clement Engineering who welcome such applications and further development.